gabteles/lieutenant/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+You can also use `bundle exec rake lint` to be sure that your code follows our policies.
+We currently use [rubocop](https://github.com/bbatsov/rubocop) and [reek](https://github.com/troessner/reek).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/lieutenant.
+Bug reports and pull requests are welcome on GitHub at https://github.com/gabteles/lieutenant.